ami-iit/yarp-openmct/README.md

 3. If you are not already using the `conda` package manager, install the `conda` mambaforge distribution following https://github.com/robotology/robotology-superbuild/blob/master/doc/install-mambaforge.md#linux.
 Remember to restart your shell session or run `source ~/.bashrc` (`~/.bash_profile` on MacOS) for the `conda init` command to take effect.
     - Create a new environment and activate it:
         ```
-        conda create -n robotologyenv
+        conda create -n icubtelemenv
-        conda activate robotologyenv
+        conda activate icubtelemenv
         ```
+    To read more about installing robotology package binaries refer to https://github.com/robotology/robotology-superbuild/blob/master/doc/conda-forge.md#binary-installation.

-    All the following steps shall be run within the activated `conda` **robotologyenv** environment.
+    All the following steps shall be run within the activated `conda` **icubtelemenv** environment.
 It is critical that you haven't any Node.js package installed through `conda` (**nodejs**) in that same environment since you will be using the Node.js package from NVM.

 4. Install **YARP** from the [Robotology Conda channel](https://anaconda.org/robotology)
     ```